-What are your qualifications for assessing the aesthetic impacts of Wind Energy Projects?

-My resume is provided as Appendix B of a report I prepared, Visual Impact Assessment: Antrim Wind Project, explaining my assessment of the proposed project.
-Briefly, I have provided visual impact assessments for numerous types of development since 1975.
-I have reviewed wind energy projects since 2002 and have worked on behalf of developers, towns, regional planning commissions, government agencies and organizations.
-I have provided testimony on wind energy projects before the Vermont Public Service Board, the New Hampshire Site Evaluation Committee, and the Maine Land Use Regulatory Commission.
-I have also developed methodologies for review and planning of wind energy projects for the National Academies, the Department of Energy, and the Vermont Public Service Board.
+- Q. What are your qualifications for assessing the aesthetic impacts of Wind - 16 Energy Projects? - 17 A. My resume is attached as Exhibit B. Briefly, I have provided visual impact - 18 assessments for numerous types of development since 1975.
+I have reviewed wind energy projects - since 2002 and have worked on behalf of developers, towns, regional planning commissions, - 20 government agencies and organizations.
+I have provided testimony on wind energy projects before - 21 the Vermont Public Service Board, the New Hampshire Site Evaluation Committee, and the Maine - 22 Land Use Regulatory Commission.
+I have also developed methodologies for review and planning of - wind energy projects for the National Academies, the U. S. Department of Energy, and the Vermont - 24 Public Service Board.